bourquejulien/devops-cs2024-team/README-EN.md

 You must create Helm charts to deploy your container to a Kubernetes cluster.

 The charts should allow you to:
-- Deploy your service from the ACR (Azure Container Registry) provided to you.
+- Deploy your service from the ACR (Azure Container Registry) provided to you (the image will be push during the next step).
 - Add a Kubernetes service to access your pod.
 - Add an Ingress to access your service from outside and thus interact with it.
 - Add a Service to allow the other cluster (the one with the AI) to access yours.